Why employee engagement matters

 By asking people to take action and lead change, our clients have been able to identify who is most committed to sustainability, recruiting them as champions for wider sustainability work.

-75% of our users say they’re more proud of their organisation thanks to their Do Nation campaign.
+81.5% of users say they’re more proud of their organisation thanks to their Do Nation campaign.